zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Get the Audio Mixing Duration (getAudioMixingDuration)
+#### Gets the Audio Mixing Duration (getAudioMixingDuration)

 ```
 - (int)getAudioMixingDuration;
 ```

 This method gets the duration (ms) of audio mixing.
-Call this API when you are in a channel.
+Call this method when you are in a channel.

-#### Get Current Audio Position (getAudioMixingCurrentPosition)
+#### Gets Audio Mixing Playback Position (getAudioMixingCurrentPosition)

 ```
 - (int)getAudioMixingCurrentPosition;
 ```

-This method gets the playback position (ms) of the audio.
-Call this API when you are in a channel.
+This method gets the playback position (ms) of the audio mixing.
+Call this method when you are in a channel.

-#### Drag the Audio Progress Bar (setAudioMixingPosition)
+#### Sets the Playback Starting Position of the Audio Mixing File (setAudioMixingPosition)

 ```
 - (int)setAudioMixingPosition:(NSInteger)pos;
 ```

-This method drags the playback progress bar of the audio mixing file to where you want to play instead of playing it from the beginning.
+This method sets the playback starting position of the audio mixing file to where you want to play from instead of from the beginning.

 <table>
 <colgroup>